-There was no compensation paid directly by the Fund to any of the key management personnel (2019 \$nil).
+No amounts were paid by the Fund to the directors of the Trustee (2020 \$nil).

 Loans to key management personnel:

 The Fund has not made, guaranteed or secured, directly or indirectly, any loans to key management personnel, its directors or their personally-related entities at any time during the reporting period.